• Skip to primary navigation

 If you buy your fish from a fish market, your fish will already be gutted and ready to cook.
 Simply rinse your fish under cool water and it will be ready to season.

 Frozen whole fish is also already gutted but may still have gills.
-Simply lift the flap and pull the gills on each side of the fish with your fingers and rinse the entire fish well under cool water.
+Simply lift the flap and pull the gills out from each side of the fish with your fingers and rinse the entire fish well under cool water.
 If you see any remnants of guts in the belly, remove and rinse the fish again.
 The fish will now be ready to season.

-What is the Best Oil to Fry a Whole Fish in?
+What is the best oil to fry a whole fish in?

 You want to use an oil that has a neutral flavor and high smoke points.
 Canola, vegetable and peanut oil are the best for frying fish.